SynthstromAudible/DelugeFirmware/docs/community_features.md

 now stands out from the tail in proportion to its velocity.
 At velocity 127 it is identical to official, at velocity 0 it would look the same as its tail (but you can't have 0 velocity).

+#### 2.2 Horizontal Menus
+- Following items display in horizontal menus on OLED, with multiple values visible and editable at the same time.
+Hold `SHIFT` and turn `SELECT` to edit them.
+This feature is on by default, and can be disabled via `SETTINGS > COMMUNITY FEATURES`.
+  - Envelope 1 & 2.

 ## 3. General Improvements